zwimpee/CXResnet/README.md

 # CXResnet
 This project is an attempt to produce an image classification model that can distinguish between chest X-rays labeled as either normal, pneumonia, or COVID-19.
 Although performance would likely be optimal using a pretrained model, the model to be trained here will have an architecture built from custom components created through subclassing PyTorch's nn.Module.
-Note that the data preprocessing script can be tailored to future use cases involving Kaggle datasets.

 #### Requirements
 - [ ] *determine complete set of dependencies*